Summer Research Fellowships

 - The Mark and Kandy Fitch Fellowship in Industrial Pharmacy will support a student wishing to carry out research with a faculty member in Industrial and Physical Pharmacy.
 One or two fellowships may be awarded.

 - The Khorakiwala Student Research Fund in Pharmaceutical Engineering will support a student (BSPS, Pharm.D, or B.S. in Chemical Engineering) to work in summer research projects in pharmaceutical engineering.
 One award may be provided.

 - The Janet ’38 and William Strang Award will support a student (Prepharmacy, BSPS, PharmD or B.S.) to work on summer research projects in the Pharmaceutical Sciences.

 General Program Information

 A stipend of $3200 plus a $800 housing allowance will be paid for ten weeks of full-time work.
-The anticipated starting date is May 22nd and the completion date is July 28th.
-These dates are negotiable upon agreement of the faculty mentor and Dr. Barker.
-However, there will be a formal seminar during the week of July 24, 2017, in which all participating students will be expected to participate.
-You may not take classes during the tenure of the fellowship without special permission from both your Professor and Associate Dean Barker.
+The anticipated starting date is May 17th and the completion date is July 23th.
+These dates are negotiable upon agreement of the faculty mentor and Dr. Watts.
+However, there will be a formal seminar during the week of July 20nd, in which all participating students will be expected to participate.
+You may not take classes during the tenure of the fellowship without special permission from both your Professor and Associate Dean Watts.
 Although you may receive academic credit for this program if you wish, to do so you must enroll in Summer Session and pay tuition.
 Students may also participate in the Summer Stay Scholar program provided they have permission from their faculty mentor.